Mark Levinson Audio Systems: History

-Mark Levinson Audio Systems Ltd. (MLAS) was founded 1972 in Woodbridge, Connecticut (a suburb of New Haven) by Mark Levinson.
+Mark Levinson Audio Systems Ltd. (MLAS) was founded in 1972 in Woodbridge, Connecticut (a suburb of New Haven) by Mark Levinson.
 Original MLAS products were designed by John Curl (Hence the JC abbreviation to many of the early products) under the supervision of Mark Levinson, with a team of associates.
 Audio pioneer Dick Burwen, Levinson’s first electronics mentor, helped Levinson start the company with the iconic LNP-2 Preamplifier.

-Chief engineer Tom Colangelo, who brought visionary audio circuitry to the company, died in a tragic car accident in 2007.
+Chief Engineer Tom Colangelo, who brought visionary audio circuitry to the company, died in a tragic car accident in 2007.

-By 1980 MLAS was in serious financial trouble.
+By 1980, MLAS was in serious financial trouble.
 Levinson then asked Sandy Berlin, a retired executive in the audio industry, to invest in MLAS and to aid in the management of the company, which Berlin did, personally investing $480,000 in the company and persuading several others to invest an additional $300,000.

 At Berlin's request, Levinson entered into an Employment Agreement with MLAS from December 1980, under which Levinson agreed to convey to MLAS the permanent and exclusive right, title and interest to the trade name "Mark Levinson".
-He also agreed that, should he leave MLAS' employ, he would not engage in the audio business "anywhere in the world".
+He also agreed that, should he leave MLAS's employ, he would not engage in the audio business "anywhere in the world".

 In October 1984, three creditors forced MLAS into bankruptcy and Mark Levinson Audio Systems, Ltd. ceased to exist, with Madrigal Audio Labs acquiring "all of [MLAS'] equipment, inventory, parts, finished and semi-finished goods, office furniture, blueprints and trademark and tradename rights including those arising under agreement between Mark Levinson and MLAS.